DIGI-FI@PEARC19 Full Project Description

 Conversely, sub-Saharan Internet penetration occurred much later, and largely via mobile technologies; faster than the World Bank could anticipate.
 Mobile technologies are not as easy to secure as desktop computers.
 For the most part, it’s up to the end-user to ensure they exercise caution.
 Because these consumers skipped the desktop, there’s a knowledge gap where privacy (medical/personal and financial data) and cybersecurity are concerned.

 These conditions, combined with Africa’s power grid problems, make mobile technologies the most practical choice for financial, business, recreation and social Internet engagement.
-It’s important, however for those who develop digital solutions with these consumers in mind to fully understand their needs, challenges and goals.
+But even mobile technologies used in sub-Saharan Africa may seem antiquated by western standards.
+Hardware is comparatively more expensive and difficult to come by.
+It’s therefore important for those who develop digital solutions with these consumers in mind to fully understand their needs, challenges and goals.

 DIGI-FI@PEARC will inspire the development of blockchain-based resources that are light at the end-point and responsive to a range of devices; not just the latest iPhone.
 App designers will be encouraged to incorporate ways to teach financial stewardship, privacy and cybersecurity best practices.